Link light rail: Future expansion

 All five lines are planned to connect at various hubs and interline in some areas to increase frequency in high-demand corridors.
+They converge on a regional "spine" that generally follows the Interstate 5 corridor from Everett to Tacoma.
 Upon completion of several planned extensions in the 2020s and 2030s, the 1 Line would run from Tacoma Dome Station to Downtown Seattle, where it would use a new tunnel, and continue northwest to Ballard.
 The 2 Line and 3 Line would interline from the existing Downtown Seattle Transit Tunnel on the existing 1 Line corridor to Snohomish County, sharing tracks as far north as Mariner in southern Everett.
 The 3 Line would continue south to West Seattle and north to Downtown Everett, while the 2 Line serves Bellevue and Redmond.
 The 4 Line, connecting Kirkland to Issaquah, would interline with the 2 Line in Downtown Bellevue.
 In addition to the new lines, three infill stations in Seattle are planned to be built by 2031 at Boeing Access Road, Graham Street, and Northeast 130th Street.

 In 2023, the Seattle Department of Transportation published its 20-year city transportation plan that included proposals for additional Link light rail lines.
 These include an east–west connection between Ballard and the University District; a northern extension from Ballard to Northgate and Lake City; a line serving Aurora Avenue North; a line serving Denny Way; a line that follows 23rd Avenue; and additional connections from Tukwila International Boulevard station to West Seattle and SoDo.

-2 Line (Mariner–Redmond)

-The 2 Line is scheduled to be extended once more in early 2026 with the opening of a section from Seattle to Bellevue with a station serving Mercer Island.
-A series of construction issues with the Interstate 90 section caused the line to be split into separate phases, beginning with an initial segment in April 2024 from South Bellevue station to Redmond Technology station in Overlake.
-The 2 Line is planned to continue north from Seattle to Lynnwood and southern Everett by sharing tracks with the 1 Line (and later the 3 Line).
-The western half of the East Link Extension is being built in the median of Interstate 90, including a section on a floating bridge that would be first railway of its kind in the world.

 3 Line (Everett–West Seattle)

-The 3 Line is planned to open in 2032 with the completion of the West Seattle Link Extension, which would connect West Seattle to an interim terminus at SODO station.
-The line would be extended north to replace the 1 Line following the completion of the Ballard Link Extension in 2037, which would include a new 3.3 mi tunnel in Downtown Seattle for trains arriving from the Rainier Valley.
+The 3 Line is planned to open in 2035 with the completion of the West Seattle Link Extension, which would connect West Seattle to an interim terminus at SODO station.
+The line would be extended north to replace the 1 Line following the completion of the Ballard Link Extension, which would include a new 3.3 mi tunnel in Downtown Seattle for trains arriving from the Rainier Valley.
 The final terminus of the 3 Line is planned to be Everett Station, a multimodal hub in Downtown Everett, upon completion of the Everett Link Extension in 2037 or 2041 depending on the level of available funds.